carpentries-incubator/geospatial-python/_episodes/07-raster-calculations.md

 ## Raster Math
-We can perform raster calculations by subtracting (or adding, multiplying, etc) two rasters.
+We can perform raster calculations by subtracting (or adding, multiplying, etc.) two rasters.
 In the geospatial world, we call this "raster math", and typically it refers to operations on rasters that have the same width and height (including `nodata` pixels).
-We saw from the last episode's challenge that this is not the case with out DTM and DSM.
-Even though the `reproject` function gets our rasters into the same CRS, they have slighlty different extents.
+We saw from the last episode's challenge that this is not the case without DTM and DSM.
+Even though the `reproject` function gets our rasters into the same CRS, they have slightly different extents.
 We can now use the `reproject_match` function, which both reprojects and clips a raster to the CRS and extent of another raster.